This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a 1-quart saucepan over medium-low heat, warm the milk with sugar and salt, stirring occasionally until the mixture begins to steam, about 5 minutes.
+• Combine the milk, sugar, and salt in a 1-quart saucepan over medium-low heat.
+Stir occasionally until the mixture begins to steam, about 5 minutes.

-• In a small bowl, whisk the heavy cream and cornstarch together until smooth.
+• While the milk heats, whisk the heavy cream and cornstarch together in a small bowl until completely smooth with no lumps.

 • Remove from heat and stir in the butter and vanilla until the butter melts completely.

-• Line the bottom and sides of a small dessert dish or ramekin with vanilla wafers.
+• Line the bottom and sides of a small dessert dish or ramekin with vanilla wafers in a single layer.

-• Slice one banana and layer the slices over the cookies.
+• Slice one banana and arrange the slices over the cookies.

-• Top with whipped cream and extra banana slices, if desired.
+• Top with whipped cream and extra banana slices before serving.

 Notes